nuxt/framework/docs/content/3.api/3.utils/define-page-meta.md

     Where to redirect if the route is directly matched.
 The redirection happens before any navigation guard and triggers a new navigation with the new target location.

+    :StabilityEdge

   **`alias`**

   - **Type**: `string | string[]`

     Aliases for the record.
 Allows defining extra paths that will behave like a copy of the record.
 Allows having paths shorthands like `/users/:id` and `/u/:id`.
 All `alias` and `path` values must share the same params.

   **`[key: string]`**